OctoPrint/OctoPrint/blog/releases/_posts/2016-11-30-new release-1.2.18.md

     the target temperature, handling of restricted settings and IPv6 compatibility.

-Quick heads-up for you **if you are already running 1.3.0rc2**: OctoPrint might show you a notification for 1.2.18.
-But you won't be able to "update" (or rather downgrade) to it unless you first switch back to either the Stable or the Maintenance RC release channels[^1].
+Quick heads-up for you **if you are already running 1.3.0rc2**: <strike>OctoPrint might show you a notification for 1.2.18.
+But you won't be able to "update" (or rather downgrade) to it unless you first switch back to either the Stable or the Maintenance RC release channels.</strike> No heads-up necessary after all, caused by my pre-release test setup, all is well :)

 You can find the full changelog and release notes as usual [on Github](https://github.com/foosel/OctoPrint/releases/tag/1.2.18).